-Prerequisite(s): Business & Professional Writing (WRIT 320).
+Prerequisite(s): Research & Writing for Academic & Professional Audiences (WRIT 220) or Business & Professional Writing (WRIT 320).
 Not open to students with credit for ORGC 335.

 The course examines current theories and best practices of working collaboratively in professional contexts.
 Students apply these concepts to analyze their own work experience, generating strategies for how to improve their performance in work groups.
 Students will learn basic project management skills and work in online virtual teams to complete a final communication project.